abemac/client-server-chat/README.md

    ` python client/client.py`
 The client will appear and you will be able to login; No command line arguments are needed.
 If you want to add another, open up another command line and start another instance of the client.
-The chat program only supports up to 3 simultaneous users, so only there client programs should be running at once.
+The chat program only supports up to 3 simultaneous users, so only three client programs should be running at once.